Skip to content

 Pose estimation

-• With musicalgestures[pose], the default MediaPipe backend is used — recommended: faster on CPU, 33 landmarks, and no CUDA-enabled OpenCV build needed.
+• With musicalgestures[pose], the default MediaPipe backend is used, which is recommended: faster on CPU, 33 landmarks, and no CUDA-enabled OpenCV build needed.
+It carries its own weights and never touches cv2.dnn, so it works on any OpenCV.

-• If MediaPipe is not installed, pose() automatically falls back to the OpenPose body_25 backend.
-This uses the always-present OpenCV DNN module and auto-downloads ~200 MB of Caffe weights on first use — so pose estimation works either way.
+• On OpenCV 4, if MediaPipe is not installed, pose() falls back to the OpenPose body_25 backend.
+This uses OpenCV's DNN module and auto-downloads ~200 MB of Caffe weights on first use.

 C3D export